 Puerto Vallarta is such a perfect getaway, you may never want to leave the city center.
-And that’s perfectly fine.
-But you would really be missing out if you didn’t take a day or so and do some exploring.
+But you’d be missing out if you didn’t do some exploring.
 There are many charming beaches and small towns on the surrounding coast.
-Here’s a few of my favorite real day trips from Puerto Vallarta to get you started.
+Here’s a few of my favorite day trips from Puerto Vallarta.

-Puerto Vallarta has long been a thriving area popular to Mexicans and artsy Hollywood types.
-But in 1964, a little film called Night of the Iguana put the Mexican pacific coast and Vallarta in the spotlight.
-And Mismaloya was what flipped the switch.
+Puerto Vallarta has always been a popular area for Mexicans.
+But it was the famous movie, Night of the Iguana, that put the Mexican pacific coast and Vallarta in the spotlight for Americans.

-While you can’t visit the movie set, you can include Mismaloya in your day trips from Puerto Vallarta and wade in the same beautiful emerald waters and sit on the golden sand.
-Because of its location on the prettiest little cove, surrounded by jungle, it’s the perfect place for swimming, stand up paddling and kayaking.
+The movie set is long gone but you can still visit those golden beaches.
+Because Mismaloya is located on the prettiest little cove, surrounded by jungle, it’s the perfect place for swimming, stand up paddling and kayaking.

-You can also visit Los Arcos National Marine Park.
-Los Arcos are several small rocky islands located right off Mismaloya Beach.
+Los Arcos National Marine Park is right off the coast.
+In fact you can see the rocks that make up Los Arcos easily from the beach.
 There’s an arch, caves and a reef for snorkeling or scuba.
 You can hire a boat or panga to take you out.
-Tip: always make sure you to follow the rules and use a licensed operator if applicable.

-I suggest picking a beach chair and hanging out.
-Eat lunch, have someone serenade you, get a massage, and drink a Pacifico.
-I promise the only thing you’ll have to do all day more than that is move your chair back when the tide comes in.
+I suggest picking a beach chair and just taking it easy.
+Eat lunch, have someone serenade you with Mexican classics, even get a massage.
+I promise the only thing you’ll have to do all day more than that, is move your chair when the tide comes in.

 Getting to Mismaloya

-Mismaloya is located 8 miles south of Vallarta.
+Mismaloya is 8 miles south of Vallarta.
 If you don’t have a car, take the orange and white bus at the corner of Basilio Badillo y Constitucion in the Romatic Zone.
 The fare is less than $.50 (8 pesos) one way.
 Get off at the Mismaloya Beach stop.
 There will be a cobblestone street that leads to the beach.
 You could also go by taxi or Uber.
 By car, take Hwy 200 south of of downtown to Mismaloya.
-Go early in the day so that you can get there before other.
-If there happens to be a cruise ship in port in Vallarta, there are excursions to Mismaloya.
-Other things to do in the area: El Eden, Mama Lucia Tequila Factory, Vallarta Zoo

 Boca De Tomatlan

 Further south down the coast from Puerto Vallarta, is Boca de Tomatlan or Boca.
 It’s exactly what you think about when you picture a small Mexican fishing village in your mind.
-Every day, boats leave from here to fish and bring home their catch.
 It’s also where tourists and locals can catch a water taxi to the beaches further south that are inaccessible by road.

 What to do in Boca

-One of the experiences I keep reading about but have not had a chance to try is the Ocean Grill.
-From what I’ve read, it’s a really small place and only accessible by boat.
-After making reservations to dine there, the owners will pick you up in their boat and take you to the restaurant.
+One of the restaurants (not on the beach) that I keep reading about is Ocean Grill.
+I haven’t had a chance to go but from what I’ve read, it’s only accessible by boat.
+After making reservations to dine there, the owners pick you up in their boat and take you to the restaurant.

 I’m on a quest to find out more about it next time I’m in Vallarta.
 Report back later.